 Fifty-Two Stories

 Chekhov's genius left an indelible impact on every literary form in which he wrote, but none more so than short fiction.
-Now, renowned translators Richard Pevear and Larissa Volokhonsky give us their superb renderings of fifty-two Chekhov stories.
-This volume, which spans the full arc of Chekhov's career and includes a number of tales translated into English for the first time, reveals the extraordinary variety of his work.
-Ranging from the farcically comic to the darkly complex, the stories are populated by a remarkable range of characters who come from all parts of Russia, all walks of life, and who, taken together, have democratized the short story.
-This is a collection that promises profound delight.
+Now renowned translators Richard Pevear and Larissa Volokhonsky give us their superb renderings of fifty-two Chekhov stories.
+These stories, which span the full arc of his career, reveal the extraordinary variety of his work, from the farcically comic to the darkly complex.
+Including several never-before-translated stories, this is a collection that promises to delight.

 The Times Literary Supplement